top of page

 Alpine Skiing in the Winter Games.
 Innsbruck 1964

-A lack of snow threatened the Innsbruck Winter Games.
-The Austrian army rushed to the rescue, carving out 20,000 blocks of ice from the glaciers and transporting them down to the luge and bobsleigh tracks.
+The lack of snow threatened the Innsbruck Winter Games, prompting the Austrian army to rush to the rescue.
+They carved out 20,000 ice blocks from the glaciers and transported them down to the luge and bobsleigh tracks.
 They also carried 40,000 cubic meters of snow to the Alpine skiing slopes and left 20,000 cubic meters of spare snow as a backup.

-Thanks to the soldiers’ efforts, the unseasonal warmth did not prove disastrous, and the Games got underway on time.
-The 1964 Winter Games were a big success overall.
-Worldwide interest in the Winter Games also continued to grow, and television companies were prepared to pay more and more for the broadcasting rights.
-The city of Innsbruck was congratulated by the IOC President, Avery Brundage, for the flawless running of the event.
+Thanks to the soldiers' efforts, the unseasonal warmth did not cause any major issues, and the Games proceeded as scheduled.
+The 1964 Winter Games were a major success overall.
+Global interest in the Winter Games continued to grow, leading television companies to offer increasingly higher payments for broadcasting rights.
+The IOC President, Avery Brundage, praised the city of Innsbruck for the flawless running of the event.

 Innsbruck 1964 Winter Games